See Personal Access Code (PAC)

 nominated healthcare provider

 The author of a shared health summary.
-Under the My Health Records Act 2012, a nominated healthcare provider must be a medical practitioner, a registered nurse or an Aboriginal or Torres Strait Islander health practitioner.
+Under the My Health Records Act 2012, a nominated healthcare provider must be a medical practitioner, a registered nurse or an Aboriginal and/or Torres Strait Islander health practitioner (with Certificate IV in Primary Health Care).
 The healthcare provider and the individual must agree that, for the purposes of the My Health Record system, the healthcare provider is the individual’s nominated healthcare provider.